 Our second set of results considers the design of excise tax structures and the impact of excise taxation on market behavior and the resulting distribution of consumer information rents.
 To shut down the impact of correlation on information rents, we consider the case where $F$ is independent across markets.
-Our second pair of main results (Theorem \ref{t: only thresholds} and Theorem \ref{t: threshold mechanisms frontier}) shows only threshold mechanisms---excise tax and subsidy policies which induce posted prices in each market---can be on the fairness-efficiency frontier, and furthermore (under some mild regularity conditions on the distribution of valuations $F$) characterizes exactly which mechanisms are on the frontier.
+Our second pair of main results (Theorem \ref{t: only thresholds} and Theorem \ref{t: threshold mechanisms frontier}) shows only threshold mechanisms---excise tax and subsidy policies which induce posted prices in each market---can be on the fairness-efficiency frontier, and furthermore (under some mild regularity conditions on the distribution of valuations $F$) characterize exactly which mechanisms are on the frontier.
 Theorems \ref{t: only thresholds} and \ref{t: threshold mechanisms frontier} have the striking consequence that every frontier mechanism is deterministic: It is never strictly optimal to randomize allocations of the good.
-Thus, it is sufficient for a regulatory agency to consider the fairness-efficiency tradeoff in each market separately; this optimization program market by market will yield a frontier mechanism for the joint distribution given that values are independent.
+Furthermore, it is sufficient for a regulatory agency to consider the fairness-efficiency tradeoff in each market separately.
+Such an optimization program market by market will yield a frontier mechanism for the joint distribution given that values are independent.
 Moreover, Theorem \ref{t: threshold mechanisms frontier} gives an easy way to compute the thresholds as a function of the marginal response of the monopolist to the tax policy.
-We leverage this simple characterization in an example with two goods where the marginal distribution of each good is uniformly distributed in order to give a complete computational characterization of the set of all excise taxes that induce a distribution of consumer surplus on the frontier.
+We leverage this simple characterization in an example with two goods in order to give a complete computational characterization of the set of all excise taxes that induce a distribution of consumer surplus on the frontier.

 Finally, we show that any mechanism on the fairness-efficiency frontier must induce strictly more rationing than the monopolist's unrestricted choice, i.e. only excise taxes (and not subsidies) can be on the fairness-efficiency frontier.
-In particular, it is always more efficient way to attain a redistributive goal by taxing the good and giving the proceeds to those who did not buy than to subsidize the good to encourage more people to purchase.
+In particular, it is always more efficient to attain a redistributive goal by taxing the good and giving the proceeds to those who did not buy than to subsidize the good to encourage more people to purchase.
 We interpret this result as identifying conditions under which commodity taxes are exactly the right mechanism to attain our regulator's redistributive goals.

 The rest of the paper is organized as follows.
 The remainder of this section briefly discusses the related literature.
 Section 2 introduces the formal model.
 Section 3 analyzes correlation structures and ranks them by fairness.
 Section 4 characterizes fair excise tax policies.
 Section 5 works through a luxury taxation example that applies our results.
 Section 6 concludes.
 All omitted proofs, as well as supplementary technical material, can be found in the appendix.